Delfin Lorenzana: Post-cabinet

 On October 7, 2024, Lorenzana filed his candidacy to run in the 2025 Philippine Senate election as an independent candidate.
 However, he withdrew his candidacy the next day due to undisclosed reasons.

 Personal life

 Lorenzana was born on October 28, 1948, in Midsayap, Cotabato, to poor Ilocano parents, Teodoro Lorenzana, who is a corn, rice and coconut farmer and Juanita Negrillo, both hailing from San Quintin, Pangasinan but traces their roots from Ilocos Sur and La Union.
-He was raised in Parang, Cotabato where he attended elementary and high school.
+He was raised in Parang where he attended elementary and high school.
 He attended Notre Dame University in Cotabato City for two years before entering Philippine Military Academy.

 Lorenzana is married to Editha Aguilar from Caloocan.
 They have four children, including Cecille Lorenzana-Romero, executive director of the National Parks Development Committee, and one granddaughter.

 In April 2021, while serving as Chairman of the National Task Force against COVID-19, Lorenzana revealed that he had contracted the virus, although he claims that he is asymptomatic.